DanTheTingler/rshell/README.md

 4. Multipe io redirections in a line does not work either.

 5. Some commands, such as the history command, do not work for some reason.
 Execvp doesn't recognize them.

+BUGS FOR HW4-RSHELL:

+1. While in rshell, you cannot run any executables.
+For example, you cannot run ./a.out.

+2. Piping still has the same enter bug.

+3. ctrl-C will occasionally have the same bug as piping.
+That is, when ctrl-C is pressed, sometimes you must press enter afterwards to continue using the program.

+4. After using piping/ctrl-C, the enter bug will suddenly appear, even after simple commands.
+The problem is most likely still with piping.